quartiq/wlm/README.md

 It provides:

 * Wavemeter API shim for Python using ctypes
-* a RPC and PUB-SUB network interface (ZMQ through aiozmq) to pretty much all the wavemeter functionality
+* a fast RPC and PUB-SUB network server (ZMQ through aiozmq) to pretty much all the wavemeter status (based on notification callbacks, not polling)
 * a generic subscription client for the PUB-SUB protocol
-* a UDP logger for influxdb
+* a pull-style logger from the RPC server to influxdb-UDP

 ## Alternatives